A significant part of AFA's mission is to interview filmmakers who have done

 Reader D. C. Anstett pointed us to Steve's location on Whidbey Island, WA,

-where Steve's a successful photo artist.
+where Steve's a successful photo artist

 Hermann Schlenker, maker of ethnographic films in Orinoco, Mali,